con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 >> 	tshul gyis] VM; tshul gyi NyiGyu
 >> 	ston pa po] NyiGyu; stogs pa po VM

-And manifesting for the sake of all
+And manifesting for the sake of beings
 With means derived from varied vehicles,
 Having gone forth on all three vehicles,
 Abiding in the single vehicle’s fruit, (135)

-* 135ab, *vibhāvaka: The ancient translation renders vibhāvaka as *rtogs pa po*.
+* 135ab, *vibhāvaka*: The ancient translation renders *vibhāvaka* as *rtogs pa po*.
 The same usage can be found below, as well as *bye brag 'byed*.
 The translator has probably understood this word in a very cognitive sense, but for this verse such a meaning is striking inappropriate.
 We therefore go against the ancient translation and translate *vibhāvaka* as 'manifesting'. *naya* has been dropped from the English translation for smoothness.

 > kleśadhātuviśuddhātmā karmadhātukṣayaṃkaraḥ |